mbrugman67/BusPirate-docs-hugo/content/docs/tutorial-basics/power-supply.md

 Use the ```W``` command to restart the PPSU again, or the ```w``` command to disable.

 {{% alert context="info" %}}
+Test the current limit:
-To test the current limit, set the current limit to 10mA, the connect a wire from the VOUT pin to the GND (pin).
+1. Set the current limit to 10mA
+2. Connect a wire from the VOUT pin to the GND pin.

 The Bus Pirate will disable the power supply when the current exceeds 10mA.
 {{% /alert %}}

 ## Disable